jtt9340/llvm-interpreter/README.md

 ```

 ### Variables
 Oh, you can define local variables too :simple_smile:.
-In additon to using the `=` operator to mutate
+In addition to using the `=` operator to mutate
 function parameters and the loop variable in for expressions, you can use the `let`/`in` syntax
 popular in functional languages like Haskell and OCaml.
 The `let`/`in` syntax is as follows: